 These amendments are effective for annual periods beginning on or after 1 April 2018.
-However, since the Company's current practice is in line with the amendment, the FARMS
+However, since the Company's current practice is in line with the amendment, the Company does not expect any effect on its financial statements.

-The Company has disclosed only those new standards or amendments that are expected to have an impact on its financial position, performance and disclosures
+The Company has disclosed only those new standards or amendments that are expected to have an impact on its financial position, performance and disclosures.